Analysis | What we know about Trump’s trip to the hospital last November

 Over the next few days, Trump joked about the incident, disparaging the media's curiosity.

 “I went for a physical on Saturday,” he said at a Cabinet meeting on the following Tuesday.
-“My wife said, 'Oh, darling, that’s wonderful.'
+“My wife said, ‘Oh, darling, that’s wonderful.’
 Because I had some extra time.
-Because it looks like January could be a busy month” — due to the impending Senate impeachment trial.
+Because it looks like January could be a busy month” — because of the impending Senate impeachment trial.

-“I came back, my wife said, 'Darling, are you okay?'"
-Trump continued. "'What's wrong?'
-'Oh, they're reporting you may have had a heart attack.'
-I said, 'Why did I have a heart attack?'
-'Because you went to Walter Reed Medical Center.'"
-He later claimed that CNN had reported he “had massive chest pains."
+“I came back, my wife said, ‘Darling, are you okay?’ " Trump continued. “ ‘What’s wrong?’
+‘Oh, they’re reporting you may have had a heart attack.’
+I said, ‘Why did I have a heart attack?’
+‘Because you went to Walter Reed Medical Center.’ ” He later claimed that CNN had reported he “had massive chest pains."

 “I went — did a very routine — just a piece of it,” Trump said; “the rest of it takes place in January — did a very routine physical."